PermafrostDiscoveryGateway/viz-info/05_displaying-the-tiles.md

 ## Cesium
 - Cesium JS is the software that we use to make the map page in portals.
 We build our own UI (layers list, buttons, etc.) around the Cesium map.
 For more about Cesium, see the list of [useful links in the MetacatUI map guide](https://nceas.github.io/metacatui/guides/maps/cesium.html#useful-links)
 - [Cesium Ion](https://cesium.com/platform/cesium-ion/) is a paid service from the same people who build the open source Cesium JS library.
 It can convert some file types to Cesium 3D tiles, but not shapefiles!
-[FME](https://www.safe.com/convert/arcgis-shp/cesium-3d-tiles/)is the only software out there, other than our `py3dtiles` library, that converts shapefiles to 3D tiles (and it's quite expensive!)
+[FME](https://www.safe.com/convert/arcgis-shp/cesium-3d-tiles/) is the only software out there, other than our `py3dtiles` library, that converts shapefiles to 3D tiles (and it's quite expensive!)

 # Other ways to test your data
 Other than updating a portal document and displaying data on the web, you can also test tiles you've created by: